Analyzing the battery lifetime of a remote pain monitoring system

 • What if the base station is 400 m away?

 3. Hygge at home: The person is in the town, but home in the lowest floor of a four floor apartment .
-There is a base station 500 m away but on the other side of the building, so the signals have to penetrate about two concrete block walls.
+There is a base station on top of another building 500 m away.
+This base station is on the other side of the building, so the signals have to penetrate two concrete block walls.

 4. Hygge at home Wi-Fi: Compared to 3, Wi-Fi at 2.4 GHz is used.
 The furthest distance is 20 m to the router.